 Surprisingly comfortable.
 Of course, with the mindset still infested by the invasive fashion concepts of today, it takes some time to get used to it.
 Took me a day.
 Then again, it also takes time to get used to a larger watch.

 I simply don’t feel the main concern of most vintage watch would-be wearers: “what will the people say?”
-The only correct answer is: they won’t say anything because, for the most part, they don’t care.
+The only correct answer is: that they won’t say anything because, for the most part, they don’t care.
 Besides, you should feel comfortable with a watch, not everyone around you.

 The very first thing to remember about vintage watches: they may be out of fashion, but they’re never out of style.